 Around 3.5 million people are owed a refund by an old supplier.
 Energy regulator Ofgem "expects suppliers to do more" to return the cash, taken from customers who overpaid on bills before switching elsewhere.

 We've created a guide for you to check if you're owed any of the £200 million that providers are still sitting on.
 Plus, if you are owed, the guide will tell you how to claim.
-It's down you to get your money back - these refunds won't come automatically.
+It's down you to get your money back.

 See how to get your previous supplier to cough up in Reclaim Energy Bill Refunds.